Fred Smerlas: Early life

-Pro career
+Professional career

 Smerlas was drafted in the second round in the 1979 draft by the Buffalo Bills, then coached by Chuck Knox.
 In the 3-4 defensive scheme employed by Knox, Smerlas soon became a key part of what became known as "the Bermuda Triangle" with linebackers Shane Nelson and Jim Haslett.
 A serious competitor, Smerlas made sure to get plenty of sleep to prepare for games, most notably with making sure to not drink alcohol from Tuesday to Saturday in the season while also studying the film of various great noseguards and defensive tackles after practices such as Bob Baumhower and Curley Culp.
 He soon made his own style of play that he described as such: "crowd the ball, get as close to the center as possible, square my stance and get my hands into him quickly.
 If I was quick enough, he'd take me where I wanted to go.
 It was read on the run.
 I was like the Sundance Kid—couldn't shoot straight except when he would draw.
 That was me.
 I could read moving, but not sitting.
 Dwight Stephenson [the veteran Dolphin center] made me change my style—for him.
 He developed the technique of holding the ball way out away from him, and he was so fast that he'd use my momentum against me and throw me sideways.
 I had to change the angle of my charge.
 The AFC East was the home of the great centers.
 There wasn't a weak one in the bunch."

 During Smerlas' playing career, he was the only player in the NFL who was of Greek descent.
 Smerlas played in over 200 games as an NFL player (157 starts in a row) despite 27 surgeries.
 Among the various injuries he suffered was partially torn cartilage in his right knee, a hyperextended elbow & pinched rotator cuff (which he played through), a sprained ankle (which he asked to tape up).
 Smerlas' 1990 autobiography, By a Nose, recounts his 11 years with the Bills and their climb from cellar-dwellers to Super Bowl contenders.
 By the time Smerlas was in his tenth season, he was one of just two nose tackles to play over 140 games at the position (with Rubin Carter being the only other one).

 In the 1989 offseason, Smerlas decided to test Plan B free agency.
 The Bills, now coached by Marv Levy (favoring youth in the position with newly drafted Jeff Wright), decided to let him sign with the San Francisco 49ers.
 He played the 1990 season with the 49ers while the Bills went to the first of four straight Super Bowls.
 Smerlas closed his career out with the New England Patriots for two seasons before retiring.